rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-windows-server-boot-failure-after-exiting-rescue-mode.md

     bcdetit /store D:\boot\bcd

-The output should be similar to the following example:
+The output should look similar to the following example:

     Windows Boot Manager
     --------------------